cssinjs/jss/docs/vs.md

 1. JavaScript vs. preprocessors (stylus/less/sass)?

 Those languages introduce a non-trivial amount of specific knowledge one needs to learn.
-They all come with their own syntaxes for variables, functions, mixings, extends and other helper function.
-At the same time there is nothing they can do, but JavaScript can't.
+They all come with their own syntaxes for variables, functions, mixins, extends and other helper functions.
+At the same time there is nothing they can do JavaScript can't.

-Preprocessors generate plain CSS on the server, which means they have a bunch of disadvantages: generated code size, inability to access constants.
+Preprocessors generate plain CSS on the server, which means they have a bunch of disadvantages:

+- generated code size
+- no easy access to constants
+- no easy way to modify styles according the environment requirements at runtime
+- no easy way to generate styles at runtime based on existing once

 1. JavaScript vs. css-modules